LukasWoodtli/WebPage/content/domain_driven_design.md

 This is an iterative process where the model is constantly refined, extended and cleaned up.
 Also the Ubiquitous Language is evolved and refined in this process.

 The communication is bidirectional and defining the model is a combined effort.
 The resulting model needs to be understood by all participants.
-If a business expert doesn’t understand a part of the model then there is probably something wrong with it.
+If a business expert doesn't understand a part of the model then there is probably something wrong with it.

 The discussions are a time consuming process.
-But it’s important to have a good model and a common language.
+But it's important to have a good model and a common language.

 ## Ubiquitous Language